Department of Performing Arts: Music

 (Gamelan Degung Leuwi Asih)

 We hold an informational meeting on the first Monday of every term, from 5-7 pm in room 137.
 Anyone interested may attend, ask questions, and play the instruments.
 Rehearsal date and time for the term will be determined by the group.
+We hold one 2 hour rehearsal per week.
 Students may receive 1 credit per term if they register for the ensemble, however both students and community members may participate without registering.
 The ensemble is available for performances both on and off campus.

 Listen to pieces performed at our 2006 and 2008 concerts.